-57 Some studies suggest that the distinction between part- and full-time jobs in the retail industry has become less about number of hours worked, and more about status, wage levels, and access to a benefits package.
-Many retail managers in the U.S. report shortening the number of hours guaranteed to full-time workers, while increasing the number of hours worked by part-time employees (who typically receive lower hourly pay and fewer benefits).
-Carré and Tilly, Short Hours, Long Hours.
-58 The health and personal care stores category includes pharmacies and drug stores, cosmetics stores, optical percent of health and personal care workers, 66 percent of clothing store workers, and 64 percent of grocery store workers were employed at multiple-site firms in 2012.
+More than 60 percent of workers in the city's health and personal care, clothing, grocery, and department store industries are employed at firms that have multiple sites in California.
+Eighty percent of health and personal care workers, 66 percent of clothing store workers, and 64 percent of grocery store workers were employed at multiple-site firms in 2012.
 Employment data by number of worksites are not available for department stores due to confidentiality concerns, but 15 out of San Francisco's 16 department stores had multiple sites in the state.
 In several other industries - including shoe stores; sporting goods, hobby, and musical instrument stores; electronics and appliance stores; lawn and garden equipment stores; and other general merchandise stores - just over half of all workers were employed at multiple-site firms.